Kodeworks/imu-fpv-processor/README.md

 ### Vertical velocity estimation
 Vertical velocity is numerically integrated from the vertical acceleration.
 It is then corrected by a mean vertical velocity, in case the vertical acceleration is biased in either direction.
-A small dampening factor is also applied to the velocity estimate, in order to counteract acceleration bias over longer stretches of time.
+A small damping factor is also applied to the velocity estimate, in order to counteract acceleration bias over longer stretches of time.

 ### Vertical position (height) estimation
 Height is numerically integrated from the vertical velocity.
-Average correction and a tiny dampening is also applied to the height estimate.
+Average correction and a tiny damping is also applied to the height estimate.

 ## Post processing